 - Go to the Manage Phrases page in your project.

-- In the phrase states panel on the left, click on "Pending".
+- In the phrase states panel on the left, click on Pending.
+This will automatically select the Needs Approval bin.
 These are the phrases that need to get approved before translations can be added (moved to the Published bin).

 - Click on the icon to approve the phrase for translation.
 Click on the icon if you would like to block the phrase for translation.